Ingegneria-del-software-polimi-2024/ing-sw-2024-zuliani-tarabotto-tummolo-voss/README.md

 <p align="center">⚠️ disclaimer </p>

 > We have also tested the controller by excluding the lines that are not essential for its purpose.
+These lines interface with the network structure and communicate with the TUI.
+As a result, we achieve around 80% coverage, even for the controller.
 ## 📦 Installation

 ### Requirements